samuelbortolin/NLU-unitn-course/first_assignment/REPORT.md

 ### 2. extract subtree of dependents given a token

-The `extract_dependents_subtree` function takes as input parameter `sentence` (that must be string, otherwise a `TypeError` is raised) and returns the subtree of dependents of each token contained in the sentence.
+The `extract_dependents_subtree` function takes as input parameter `sentence` (that must be a string, otherwise a `TypeError` is raised) and returns the subtree of dependents of each token contained in the sentence.

 ```python
 def extract_dependents_subtree(sentence: str) -> List[List[str]]: